radiantmythx/codex-arpg/README.md

 `inventory` property on `player.gd` or by attaching the `Inventory` script to other nodes if needed.

+### Inventory Cursor Interaction
+The inventory UI allows items to be picked up and carried on the cursor similar to games like Diablo II or Path of Exile.

+1. Attach `scripts/inventory_ui.gd` to a `CanvasLayer` in your UI and assign its `slots_parent_path` export to a node containing a number of child `InventorySlot` controls.
+Each slot should use `scripts/inventory_slot.gd`.
+2. Set the player's `inventory_ui_path` export to this `InventoryUI` node so it can open and close the interface.
+3. When the inventory is open, clicking a slot picks up its item onto the cursor.
+Click another slot to place it.
+Closing the inventory hides the icon but the item remains on the cursor until the UI is reopened.
+4. Picking up a world item while the inventory is open will put that item on the cursor instead of adding it directly to the inventory.

 ## Enemy Behavior
 Enemies now wander around randomly until the player gets close.
 When the player enters the `detection_range` exported on `enemy.gd`, the enemy will chase the